eXponential FAmily Dynamical Systems (XFADS): Large-scale nonlinear Gaussian state-space modeling: Related works

-Our approach constructs an inference network infused with the prior similar to the SVAE and dVBF but i) avoids restrictions to linear dynamical systems and ii) affords easy access to approximations of the marginal statistics (such as the dense latent state covariances) without having to average over sampled trajectories (or store them directly which would be prohibitive as the latent dimensionality becomes large).
+Our approach constructs an inference network infused with the prior similar to the SVAE and DVBF but i) avoids restrictions to LDS and ii) affords easy access to approximations of the marginal statistics (such as the dense latent state covariances) without having to average over sampled trajectories (or store them directly which would be prohibitive as the latent dimensionality becomes large).